Network Services 4

 Customer and supplier engagement

-May 2026 update
+June 2026 update

+After reviewing feedback from suppliers and buyers, we have updated the specification and lot structure.
 One major change is the introduction of 3 new lots focused on critical communications.
 These were added after discussions with the Home Office Emergency Services Mobile Communications Programme (ESMCP).
 The goal is to to support the anticipated transition and introduction of the Emergency Services Network.

-GCA welcomes any feedback from suppliers and contracting authorities on the revised draft specification for RM6377 Network Services 4.
+We welcome any feedback from suppliers and contracting authorities on the revised draft specification for RM6377 Network Services 4.
+Your feedback will help:

 - shape the framework